jalex-stark/lean-at-MC2020/lean_at_mc2020_source/source/day2.rst

 Summing by induction
 --------------------
+You're going to end up with a goal state that has both nats and ints in it.
+Use push_cast if you want to think about it as an int statement, and norm_cast if you want to think about it as a nat statement.
+(Hint: the integers are a ring and the naturals are not.)
 .. code:: lean
    :name: summing_by_induction

+    import tactic
+    import data.int.basic

     -- by landing in ℤ, we avoid the perils of nat subtraction def f : ℕ → ℤ